Contra Costa Community College District Student Services Procedure 3027

 11. If the Governing Board’s decision is unfavorable to the student, the student shall have the right to submit a written statement of his/her objections to the decision.
 This statement shall become a part of the student’s records.

-12. The decision of the Governing Board is final, and not subject to further appeal.13.
-The hearing shall be electronically recorded.
+13. The hearing shall be electronically recorded.
 The record shall be the

 property of the District.
 The student charged may listen to the tape at a mutually agreeable location at the college.
 An accused student may, upon request, be provided a copy of the recording at his or her own expense.